knpuniversity/javascript/knpu/ep4-reactjs/form-submit.md

 In `RepLogApp`, it's time to flex our native JavaScript muscles!
 To read the `reps` textarea, use `event.target` - that's the form - `.elements.namedItem('reps')`.
-This will give us the `textarea` element.
+This will give us the `text` element.
 Reads its value with `.value`.

 Let's go try it!
 Move over, refresh... select "My Laptop" and lift it 50 times.
 Yes!
 There's the 50!
 Victory!